St Andrew's Church, Nottingham

-St. Andrew's Church Nottingham is a parish church in the Church of England.
+St. Andrew's Church, Nottingham in Nottinghamshire, England, is a parish church in the Church of England.

-Background
+History

 The church was built as a daughter church to St. Ann's Church, Nottingham between 1869 and 1871 by William Knight, and extended by Sidney Roberts Stevenson in 1884.

+In 2023, St Andrew's Church merged into Trinity Church Nottingham, a church that had been planted on the same road in Nottingham by the HTB network in 2016.
+The Revd Jonny Hughes, priest-in-charge (lead pastor) of Trinity Church, Nottingham (Bishop's Mission Order), was made vicar of St Andrew's Church, Nottingham on 5 March 2023.

 Incumbents

 Stained glass

 The stained glass windows are by Heaton, Butler and Bayne.

 Organ

 The organ contains historic pipework from 1777 by John Snetzler taken from the organ formerly installed in St. Mary's Church, Nottingham.
 It was installed in St. Andrew's Church in 1871 by Lloyd and Dudgeon.
 In 1876 the organ was re-built by Bishop and Starr, and a further re-build took place in 1898 by Conacher and Co.
 Other work was carried out by Charles Lloyd in 1914 and 1922.
 In 1926, Roger Yates added a Tuba.
 The last re-build was in 1934 by Hill, Norman and Beard.